dbollu/TPT2/towertesting/true-neutral-tower/README.md

 Low Tide module will provide part of the required CDR.

 With Low Tide hogging much of the tower's energy, we need Energy Recycling and Power Conversion so the tower can spam all its skills.

 Dispel is mostly setup for Defense Overload, much like in the original IAD.
+However, Simple Heal and Advanced Heal are also here to keep a consistent Defense Overload boost. ***MAKE SURE TO DOWNGRADE THOSE 2 MODULES ALL THE***
+***WAY TO TIER 1 AND LEVEL 0*** so Emergency Crit can get more uptime.

 Fire Armor is meant for early-mid Infinity, where we do not have yet brought all era costs down to zero.
 It effectively neutralizes the threat of Fire